 Supports available from organisations in Ireland during COVID-19

-There are a number of organisations across the Republic of Ireland who are working to support vulnerable people, including people with dementia at these challenging times.
+There are a number of organisations across Ireland who are working to support vulnerable people, including people with dementia at these challenging times.

 The Alzheimer Society of Ireland